Horned Frogs vs. Sun Devils: First Round Betting Trends, Record ATS, Home/Road Splits

 TCU vs. Arizona State: Betting Trends, Record ATS, Home/Road Splits - First Round

-A first-round NCAA Tournament matchup will see the 11th-seeded Arizona State Sun Devils (23-12) hit the court as 5.5-point underdogs against the No. 6 seed TCU Horned Frogs (21-12) on Friday at Ball Arena.
+A first-round NCAA Tournament matchup will see the 11th-seeded Arizona State Sun Devils (23-12) take the court as 5.5-point underdogs against the No. 6 seed TCU Horned Frogs (21-12) on Friday at Ball Arena.
 The contest starts at 10:05 PM on truTV.
 Here's what you need to know when filling out your brackets for this 6-11 matchup.
-The matchup has an over/under of 142.5.
+The point total is set at 142.5 for the matchup.

 TCU vs. Arizona State Odds & Info